-Application of the concept of Social evolution in Sociological studies made use of this concept essentially meant the same notion.
+Application of the concept of Social evolution in Sociological studies

+The concept of "social evolution" basically involves the notions that, all societies pass through certain definite stages in a passage from simple to complex form.
+All those who made use of this concept essentially meant the same notion.
 Some of them have given stressed on the analogy between the growth of an organism and growth of human society.
 The term "evolution" has been extended to include the process of gradual change taking place in all societies'.